tonyadastra/panelixir/README.md

 ## The Lambda Function
 - This program is a lambda function that access the CDC Distribution data for Moderna and Pfizer and updates database VaccineDistributionUSA
     - records the data in columns `jurisdiction` and `doses_available`, also has `date` showing the latest update date

+- This program also obtains US Vaccination Data from CDC and updates database VaccineDistributionUSA
+    - records the data in column `doses_administered`

 ## Run Frequency
 - This program runs every hour under AWS EventBridge (CloudWatch Events)